Week 9 Fantasy football rankings, lineup advice, start-sit picks from proven computer

 SportsLine's model reveals its Week 9 Fantasy football projections, PPR rankings, start-sit advice for sites like CBS Sports, ESPN and Yahoo

 Speaking of rookie ball carriers, Cam Skattebo is no longer an option as a Fantasy football pick after dislocating his ankle.
 Tyrone Tracy Jr. is seemingly the next man up in New York, but what do the Week 9 Fantasy football projections forecast for veteran Devin Singletary?
-Chiefs RB Isiah Pacheco (knee) has been ruled out, meaning more carries for Kareem Hunt most likely.
+Chiefs RB Isiah Pacheco (knee) has been ruled out, meaning more carries for Kareem Hunt, while Brashard Smith may have a bigger role.
 Before making your Week 9 Fantasy football picks, be sure to check out the Week 9 Fantasy football rankings from the proven computer model at SportsLine.

 Bet on every NFL Week 9 game at DraftKings Sportsbook, where new users can target the DraftKings promo code, which offers $300 in bonus bets if your $5 initial wager wins + 3 months of NBA League Pass: